wirc-sjsu/firebench/docs/standard_format.md

   always write a valid numeric value.
 See
   [Weather Sensor Height and Trust](reference/weather_sensor_height.md) for source precedence, station-set definitions, and model-preparation requirements.
+- A model weather-variable dataset used by a Trusted Sources Only (TSO) KPI must record numeric `sensor_height` and Pint-compatible `sensor_height_units`.
+The model value must have been prepared at the corresponding trusted observational height.
+FireBench converts compatible units and requires the model and observation heights to agree within an absolute tolerance of 0.01 m.
+  A missing, dimensionally incompatible, or mismatched model height excludes that station from the TSO KPI.
 - Location of the dataset must be defined as attributes following a spatial description convention.
 - If geographic coordinates are used, a CRS must be included.
 - Users are encouraged to add an attribute `description` to groups and datasets for information/context about the data.